benjaminharuna1/student-api/readme.md

 | POST   | `/students`     | Create a new student    |
 | PUT    | `/students/:id` | Update a student        |
 | DELETE | `/students/:id` | Delete a student        |

+## Note:
+# To run your post requests use raw json requests from postman

 ## Troubleshooting
 If MongoDB connection fails: